inconspicuous-creations/Inconspicuous.Framework/README.md

 }
 ```

 Commands can also return results.
-Both CommandHandler and CommandDispatcher are designed in such a way that this process is completely type-safe and takes full advantage of Rx by returning an `IObservable<TCommandResult>`.
+Both CommandHandler and CommandDispatcher are designed in such a way that this process is completely type-safe and takes full advantage of Rx by returning an `IObservable<TResult>`.
 The framework includes some common commands that are useful for just about every type of program:

 ```
 commandDispatcher.Dispatch(new LoadSceneCommand { SceneName = "Test" });